 Talk to a Cerebral Palsy Lawyer in Maryland

 Cerebral palsy is a devastating condition that can affect the baby’s life and future and the family’s finances since rehabilitation and treatments can be overwhelmingly costly.
-However, when the condition was caused by a birth injury, you may be able to pursue compensation from the hospital or their insurance.
+However, when a birth injury causes the condition, you may be able to pursue compensation from the hospital or their insurance.